Michelle Obama Says She And Barack Are ‘Building Their Partnership’ In Touching Instagram Post

-Barack and Michelle Obama are everything #goals — goals for relationships, goals for marriage, goals for the presidency, goals for looking fabulous at any age — but, in a recent Instagram post, the former First Lady admitted that she and her former-President husband work on their relationship on a daily basis.
+Barack and Michelle Obama are everything goals — goals for relationships, goals for marriage, goals for the presidency, goals for looking fabulous at any age — but in a recent Instagram post, the former first lady admitted that she and her former-president husband work on their relationship on a daily basis.

 In a touching Instagram post that shared a classic photo of their wedding day, Michelle Obama admitted that her husband “was suffering from a nasty head cold” that threatened to cripple their high spirits.